tomnt/ww_test/README.md

  - amp-img: Implemented
  - amp-bind: Not implemented

- - home.html: Implemented as index.html
+ - home.html: In progress ...
- - login.html: Not implemented
+ - login.html: In progress ...
  - profile.html: Not implemented
  - images: Placed
  - jsons: Not placed